How Do I Advocate?

 - Discuss your concerns with others and encourage them to get involved.
 Talk with other parents, your neighbors, and friends about your shared concerns.
 Share with them how important it is that they get involved.
 Help build a grassroots effort to make funding for public education a priority.

-- Know when, what, and how to communicate with your legislator and other key officials.
+- Know when to communicate with your legislator and other key officials.
 Knowing the right time, the right information, and the best method of communicating can make all the difference in citizen lobbying.

 - Work with other community members to develop a communication system within your district that can be used when needed to alert others to an immediate call for action.